PDC-support/hpc-intro-retired/_episodes/07-modules.md

 The `module show` command shows us:

-- where this module is installed
+- Where this module is installed.
-- what other modules are loaded (dependencies)
+- What other modules are loaded (dependencies).
-- what environment variables are set
+- What environment variables are set.
-- what paths are added to `$PATH`
+- What paths are added to `$PATH`.

 ---